textpattern/textpattern.github.io/setup/installing-the-software.md

 Depending on your web host, your web host account username or ID may be prefixed on the database name and database login.
 If this is the case for you, it will be evident when creating the database with your web host.

-## Download and unpack Textpattern
+## Download and unpack

-1. [Download](https://textpattern.com/download) the latest release package (either .zip or .tar.gz, as you prefer).
+[Download](https://textpattern.com/download) the latest release package (either .zip or .tar.gz, as you prefer).
-2. Unpack the package into a new directory so the files are contained neatly and are easy to see.

-See the [package file structure](#package-file-structure) for details on what files and directories are contained within it.
+Then unpack it (double-clicking on the compressed file will often do).
+An uncompressed directory will spring out ready for inspection and use.

+Do not rearrange or rename any directories or files!

-## Upload package to web server
+## Upload to web server

+First, decide where you will install Textpattern; either in your web root (e.g. to domain.tld) or in a subdirectory (i.e. domain.tld/subdirectory).
+The web root is the most common location and a good choice.
+Textpattern is capable of running your entire website, so why not use it to do so.
+A subdirectory works just as well, though people generally end up [moving the installation](/setup/moving-textpattern) to the web root later when realizing Textpattern can do more than post blog articles.

-If you intend to use Textpattern to manage the entire website, as most people eventually do, upload the installation package to the root of your web domain, equal to domain.tld.
-For many hosts, the path to the root looks like this:
+For many web hosts, the root path looks like this:

 /users/home/{username}/web/public
 {:.example}

-Sometimes the ../public directory is ../public_html.
+Sometimes the /public directory is /public_html.
 The {username} implies your actual user account name.

-You may, of course, install it in a subdirectory.
-Some people do this, for example, when first thinking Textpattern should be run as a blog for a larger site, though they generally end up [moving the installation](/setup/moving-textpattern) later when realizing Textpattern can manage everything.
+### Essential package elements

-Using the (S)FTP client, connect to your web host’s server, navigate to your root directory, and upload the following mandatory directories and files from the Textpattern installation package:
+Using your (S)FTP client of choice, connect to your web host’s server, navigate to your web root directory, and upload at least the following directories and files from the Textpattern installation package:

 * {:.directory--open} /
+  * {:.document} .htaccess
   * {:.directory} files
   * {:.directory} images
   * {:.directory} textpattern